What Radiologists Are Missing Could Cost Your Life [infographic]

 Radiologist Malpractice Complaints

 Approximately one billion radiological tests are performed worldwide each year.
-Out of these tests, it is estimated that errors are made in almost 3-5%.
+Out of these tests, it is estimated that errors are made 3-5% of the time.

 There are four main categories of malpractice complaints filed against radiologists.

 Observer errors account for almost 50 percent of all malpractice claims for radiologists.
 These are errors where obvious abnormalities were present on scans, but the radiologist missed them.
 The most commonly missed diagnoses that lead to malpractice claims are undiagnosed cancers and fractures.
 A study of the most frequent reasons for malpractice suits per 1,000 patients showed that:

 - Breast cancer is the most commonly missed diagnosis with an average of 9.41 malpractice suits

 - Nonspinal musculoskeletal misdiagnoses account for 6.56 malpractice claims

 - Spinal musculoskeletal misdiagnoses average 3.47 malpractice suits